LorenData/ECGrid-API/README.md

 # ECGrid

-A VAN engineered with an independent node architecture.
+A secure B2B Value-Added network with an independent node architecture.
 ECGrid nodes are scaleable, flexible, and very reliable.
-Designed and Coded by our President and CTO – Designed for the professional B2B organizations that must manage  numerous, independent client networks, hubs, mailboxes, and vast subscriber  populations.
 ECGrid is the right choice for high-traffic cloud applications and enterprise software & services companies – an ideal platform for service providers, integration consultants, and VARs.

 API URL: [https://ecgridos.net/v3.2/prod/ECGridOS.asmx](https://ecgridos.net/v3.2/prod/ECGridOS.asmx)